 New CyberSeek™ tool pinpoints cybersecurity staffing needs, career paths and more

-CyberSeek was introduced this month by the U.S. Commerce Department’s National Institute of Standards and Technology (NIST) in cooperation with CompTIA, the world’s leading technology association, and labor market analytics firm Burning Glass Technologies.
+CyberSeek was introduced this month by the U.S. Commerce Department’s National Institute of Standards and Technology (NIST) in cooperation with CompTIA, the world’s leading technology association, and its partner, labor market analytics firm Burning Glass Technologies.

 “We’ve known for some time that there are gaps between the supply and demand of cybersecurity workers,” said Tim Herbert, senior vice president, research and market intelligence, CompTIA.
 “By pinpointing the need to the state and local levels, CyberSeek fills in knowledge gaps so we can better understand the demand for cybersecurity professionals; the skills employers are looking for; and the true supply of professionals to fill those positions.”